Design and testing of 3D-printed micro-architectured polymer materials exhibiting a negative Poisson's ratio: Computational design

-In all the examples that follow we have set the Young modulus for the void (or weak) material equal to $E_0=0.0001$ and for the strong material to $E_1=0.91$.
-The Poisson's ratio for both phases was set to $\nu=0.3$.
-The quadratic unit cell $Y$ was meshed with a structured symmetric grid of $100 \times 100$ quadrangular each formed of four equal triangular $P1$ elements.
-All computations were carried out using an in house programming of the preceding algorithm \cite{NC18} operating on {\tt FreeFEM++} software \cite{FH12}.
+In all the examples that follow, the Young's modulus was set to to $E_m = 0.91$ MPa for the strong phase (material) and $E_v = 0.91 \times 10^{-3}$ MPa for the weak phase (void).
+The Poisson's ratio was set to $\nu = 0.3$ for both phases.
+Under the plane stress assumption, the components of the elastic tensor of the base material are $C_{1111}^{m} = C_{2222}^{m} = 1.0 \text{ MPa ; } C_{1122}^{m} = 0.3 \text{ MPa ; } C_{1212}^{m} = 0.35\text{ MPa}$.
+The unit cell $Y$ was meshed with a structured symmetric grid of $100 \times 100$ quadrangular each formed of four equal triangular linear elements ($P1$).
+All computations were carried out using an in house programming of the preceding algorithm \cite{Nika2019} operating on {\tt FreeFEM++} software \cite{Hecht2012}.
+The optimisation is assumed to be terminated when 100 iterative steps are reached. \\ The main intention of the present work was to design micro-architectured materials exhibiting an effective negative Poisson's ratio.
+However, in all examples the target objective was defined only in terms of the coefficients $C^H_{1111}, C^H_{1122}, C^H_{2222}$ using relation \eqref{eq:APR_stiffness_comp}.
+The shear coefficient $C^H_{1212}$ as well as the $C^H_{1211}$ and $C^H_{1222}$ coefficients were left free.
+Therefore, only the elastic moduli of the unit cell corresponding to the direction $11$ and $22$ directions of strain and stresses were controlled.

-We would like to remark that we only controlled the coefficients and is reported in Table \ref{table:Hcoef} with varying values for the three different structures.

-In all examples the target objective was defined only in terms of $A^H_{1111}, A^H_{1122}, A^H_{2222}$.
-The shear coefficient $A^H_{1212}$ as well as the $A^H_{1211}$ and $A^H_{1222}$ coefficients were left free.
-Therefore only the elastic moduli of the unit cell corresponding to the direction $11$ and $22$ directions of strain and stresses were controlled.
-However all targets had as an underlying objective an apparent Poisson ratio which will be discussed next.